 But Cardi B doesn’t have any problem showing vulnerability, on “Be Careful”, her rough plea that a cheating partner treats her better.
 Her usual anger and fury, thrown off by pain, is now modulated into need: “Tell me where your mind is, drop a pin, what’s the coordinates?”
 “Thru Your Phone” and “Ring” – the latter with an excellent chosen collaboration with Kehlani – explore the contemporary romantic paranoia that comes from smartphones and dating apps.

 Then there’s “I Like It”, where she nods to her Latin/Dominican heritage on a crazy trap-salsa track with Bad Bunny and J Balvin; and “Best Life”, an ode to Cardi B’s triumph over all adversities of her life.
 She clearly wants to make everybody acknowledge all the hard work she has made to reach this massive success.
 The brilliant guest Chance The Rapper, makes it a definite highlight.

 “Invasion of Privacy” show us Cardi’s impressive range that only stretches beyond her more worrisome impulses but also to more dedicated themes.
-This is a well Cardi and Offset’s relationship ups-and-downs diary, also narrated on her social media and in interviews, and she let out the dramas play out on tracks like the deliciously threatening “Be Careful” and scarily relatable “Thru Your Phone”.
+This is a well Cardi and Offset’s relationship ups-and-downs diary also narrated on her social media and in interviews.
+She let out the dramas play out on tracks like the deliciously threatening “Be Careful” and scarily relatable “Thru Your Phone”.

 Thankfully the album isn’t overstuffed with endless filler boring tracks like the 80% of her rap peers.
-“Invasion of Privacy” is enough fully of bangers to validate Cardi B as one hip hop’s princess And ensured us that she’s not going anywhere soon.
+“Invasion of Privacy” is full enough of bangers to validate Cardi B as one hip hop’s princess and ensured us that she’s not going anywhere soon.